lukemico/emailNewsletter/README.md

 Please ensure that the provided email test and assets in use is for the sole purpose of candidate role testing for MullenLowe Profero.
 This is not to be used as personal project promotions or in any references by the candidate.

+Additonal Notes (as listed on EDM Markup file)
+* Font-family: Arial
+* Use table valign instead of text-align
+* Include Extendable Text Area as per markup
+* Include Image links as per markup

 Markup
 ================================
-You can preview the markup here - http://res.cloudinary.com/lukemico/image/upload/v1523782882/Markup_qpjh2t.jpg
+You can preview the EDM markup here - http://res.cloudinary.com/lukemico/image/upload/v1523782882/Markup_qpjh2t.jpg